61izzy/HACK-Assembler/README.md

 Replace filepath with the path to the intended file, including the .asm extension.
 For a file `<folderpath>/<filename>.asm`, outputs the binary code into a file with the name format `<folderpath>/<filename>.hack`.

+There are a few example assembly programs included along with their translated binary programs.